Uncle Sam’s Gag Orders on Dog Doors…

 Let's contemplate on how many agents are going through a messy breakup or divorce?
 How many friends are just “helping a homie out?”

-But we should relax and trust the government because “they’re here to help”—there are safeguards.
+But we should relax and trust the government because “they are here to help”—there are safeguards.

 Invisible safeguards.